Last Updated: 9/29/2020 | September 29th, 2020

-Sometimes I think that before everyone goes away, there should be a class on how to properly behave in a hostel.
+Sometimes I think that before everyone stays in a hostel, there should be a class on how to properly behave in one.
 That way you are remembered for being the totally awesome person you are instead of the jerk that woke everybody up at 3am.
-After years on the road and thousands of hostel stays, here are hostel etiquette tips to inspire love, not hatred, from your fellow travelers:

 1. Be quiet – No one expects you to tip-toe around the room during the day, even if someone is taking a nap.
 There’s an unwritten understanding that during the day, the dorm room is fair game.
 However, after 10pm or 11pm, keep the noise down.
 People are trying to sleep!
 You love sleep, right?
 So does everyone else.
-Remember that.
-Dorm rooms are where the sleeping happens, not the party!
+Dorm rooms are where the sleeping happens not the partying!
 It’s not cool being woken up in the middle of the night by drunks or chatty people.
 If you are going to talk, leave the room and do so outside.

 In a large dorm, it’s hard to have perfect silence — people get that.
 That’s why we all carry earplugs.
 But if you are in a smaller dorm, your noise is going to be heard much more easily, and earplugs won’t always work.

 And please, don’t shit in the room either!

-2. Keep the lights off – Expanding on this theme, if it’s past 11 or before sunrise, keep the lights off.
-No one wants to be woken up by the light.
+2. Keep the lights off – Expanding on this theme, if it’s past 11pm or before sunrise, keep the lights off.
 Use a flashlight or the glow from your phone to find what you are looking for.
 There are people in the room who might not be able to sleep with the lights on.
 Please don’t disturb.